Andi Oddang (governor): Army and veteran organization

 Oddang had been active in army and veteran organizations since before his retirement from the armed forces, with him holding the chairman of the 45' Generation in West Kalimantan from 1960 until 1963.
 After his retirement, Oddang became member of the Veterans' Legion of Indonesia, where he became the chairman of the organization's chapter in South Sulawesi and member of the plenary board of the legion from 1999 until his death.

 Death

-Oddang died at 11.30 on 11 February 2015 in the Makassar Siloam Hospital after reaching critical point two hours before.
-Prior to his death, Oddang had suffered from virus that affects his kidney.
+Oddang died at 11.30 on 10 February 2015 in the Makassar Siloam Hospital after reaching critical point two hours before.
+Prior to his death, Oddang had suffered from a virus that affected his kidney.
 Oddang also went unconscious and was treated for a month before his death.

-Oddang was buried a day later with a military funeral led by the Vice President of Indonesia Jusuf Kalla.
-A total of four bus were prepared for funeral attendees and several roads that were passed by Oddang's casket hearse were temporarily closed.
+Oddang was buried a day later with a military funeral led by the vice president of Indonesia, Jusuf Kalla.
+A total of four bus were prepared for funeral attendees and several roads that passed by Oddang's casket hearse were temporarily closed.